We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - you have trouble breathing

-At the first sign of a cold, most of us want to make sure the sniffles, sneezing, and other symptoms go away as quickly as possible.
+At the first sign of a cold, most of us want to make sure the sniffles and other symptoms go away as quickly as possible.

-If you take vitamin C regularly, your cold symptoms may disappear earlier.
-And there is some scientific support for trying remedies like zinc, echinacea, elderberry preparations, beetroot juice, and probiotic drinks to prevent or shorten the duration of a cold.
+If you take vitamin C regularly, your cold symptoms may disappear earlier, and there is some scientific support for trying other natural remedies.

-The best way to beat a cold fast is to rest, drink lots of fluids, and treat the symptoms with medicines that relieve pain, coughing, and congestion.
+The best way to beat a cold fast is to rest, drink lots of fluids, and treat the symptoms with OTC medications.